Procedures Governing Periodic Performance Evaluation of Tenured Faculty - UTDPP1064

-- After the end of the faculty member's response period (II.E.6), the Dean shall make a written preliminary evaluation and shall send that evaluation to the faculty member, the relevant Department Head (if appropriate) and to the School Peer Review Committee (SPRC).
+- After the end of the faculty member's response period (Procedures for School Faculty, 6), the Dean shall make a written preliminary evaluation and shall send that evaluation to the faculty member, the relevant Department Head (if appropriate) and to the Faculty Personnel Review Committee (FPRC).

-- The Dean's finding and the response of the SPRC must be communicated in writing to the faculty member and the Department Head (if appropriate).
+- The Dean's finding and the response of the FPRC must be communicated in writing to the faculty member and the Department Head (if appropriate).
 The faculty member will be given the opportunity to discuss the finding with the Dean and will be allowed 10 working days to respond in writing to the finding.
 The finding and the faculty member's written response become part of the PPE Review File.
-After 10 working days, the Dean shall send the PPE Review File to the Executive Vice President and Provost (Provost), who will notify the Dean and faculty member of its receipt within 10 working days.
+After 10 working days, the Dean shall send the PPE Review File to the Provost, who will notify the Dean and faculty member of its receipt within 10 working days.

-- If the Dean has made an Adverse finding, the Provost shall notify the Chair of the Committee on Faculty Standing and Conduct and forward the PPE Review File to the Committee of Faculty Standing and Conduct within 10 working days.
+- If the Dean has made a finding of "unsatisfactory", the Provost shall notify the Chair of the Committee on Faculty Standing and Conduct and forward the PPE Review File to the Committee on Faculty Standing and Conduct within 10 working days.

 - The Committee on Faculty Standing and Conduct shall examine the PPE Review File and prepare a written report which addresses, at least, the following issues:

-- In the event that the Committee on Faculty Standing and Conduct concurs with the Adverse finding, its report shall address the advisability of an additional review period and the duration and performance expectations for such review period.
+- In the event that the Committee on Faculty Standing and Conduct concurs with the finding of "unsatisfactory", its report shall address the advisability of an additional review period and the duration and performance expectations for such review period.
 The report becomes part of the PPE Review File.

 - After receipt of the report from the Committee on Faculty Standing and Conduct, the Provost shall send copies of the report to the faculty member and the Dean and allow 10 working days to receive written responses, which become part of the PPE Review File.
 The Provost shall review the PPE Review File and decide on one of the following options as an appropriate action:

-- Conversion of the Adverse finding to an Advisory finding and termination of the PPE process for the faculty member;
+- Conversion of finding of "unsatisfactory" to a finding of "meets expectations" and termination of the PPE process for the faculty member;

-- Acceptance of the Adverse finding and establishment of an additional review period including its duration and performance expectations;
+- Acceptance of the finding of "unsatisfactory" and establishment of an additional review period including its duration and performance expectations;

-- Acceptance of the Adverse finding and recommendation to the President that charges for termination of the faculty member be initiated in accord with the Regents’ Rules and Regulations, Rule 31008 concerning Termination for Good Cause.
+- Acceptance of the finding of "unsatisfactory" and recommendation to the President that charges for termination of the faculty member be initiated in accord with the Regents' Rules and Regulations, Rule 31008 concerning Termination for Good Cause.

-- At the end of the additional review period, a review in the manner of a Periodic Performance Evaluation is to be conducted, with the faculty member having access to the same procedures and protections which would be in place for a Periodic Performance Evaluation, except that the Dean shall forward her/his assessment directly to the Provost, who must now choose either option H.1 or option H.3 from Section III.H above.
+- At the end of the additional review period, a review in the manner of a Periodic Performance Evaluation is to be conducted, with the faculty member having access to the same procedures and protections which would be in place for a Periodic Performance Evaluation, except that the Dean shall forward her/his assessment directly to the Provost, who must now choose either option 8.1 or option 8.3 from Section on Procedures for School Faculty above.
 The Committee on Faculty Standing and Conduct does not review the file.